Anant-mishra1729/Hash-hunt/README.md

 # Hash-hunt

-Reverse image searching engine based on Dhash image hashing technique.
+Reverse image searching engine based on Perpetual image hashing technique.

 Image hashing algorithms are based on
 <a href="https://www.hackerfactor.com/blog/?/archives/529-Kind-of-Like-That.html">Kind of like that</a> and